 Thoracic spine: Extension of the T-spine is an obvious part of the overhead receiving position in the snatch, but it is also a great requirement in the start position at the floor, during the second pull, and again in the receiving position in the clean.
-Limitations in T-spine mobility will put a great stress on the lumbar spine to get extension that it isn’t designed to maintain under loads.
+Limitations in T-spine mobility will stress the lumbar spine greatly to get an extension that it isn’t designed to maintain under loads.

 My final piece to make Olympic lifts safe is to have a clear progression.
-In fact you must have a clear progression of both teaching, and of movements.
+You must have a clear progression of both teachings and movements.

 A clear teaching progression will allow you to equip your clients with the appropriate movements at the appropriate times.
-You will never be at a loss for what a client should be learning at any specific time, and they will always be learning the movement that is right for them.
+You will never be at a loss for what a client should be learning at any specific time, and they will always be learning the right movement for them.